youkatei/FiveM-Material_Load-Loading-Screen/README.md

+This is a Chinese localized fork of FiveM Loading Screen - Material_Load from Loqrin

+---

 # [LoqScript] FiveM Loading Screen - Material_Load
 Material_Load is a loading screen developed by github.com/Loqrin.
 The loading screen comes with a configurable JSON file, to configure the loading screen to the user's liking.
 The JSON has configs such as:
 + Enable a solid, colour background and set the colour with RGB.